 If applicable, are the garden / communal areas kept in a satisfactory condition?
 YES / NO Please give details: Has any action ever been taken against the tenant for breach of tenancy conditions / anti-social behaviour?
-YES / NO If YES, please give details: Overall, has the tenancy been conducted in a YES / satisfactory manner?
-NO Has the Tenant been experiencing any other problems in their current accommodation of which NO YES/ NO Has the Tenant been experiencing any other problems in their current accommodation of which you are aware?
-YES / Has the Tenant been experiencing any other problems in their current accommodation of which YES / Has the Tenant been experiencing any other problems in their current accommodation of which you are aware?
-YES / Has the Tenant been experiencing any other problems in their current accommodation of which you are aware?
-YES /
+YES / NO If YES, please give details: Overall, has the tenancy been conducted in a satisfactory manner?
+YES / NO satisfactory manner?
+Has the Tenant been experiencing any other satisfactory manner?
+Has the Tenant been experiencing any other problems in their current accommodation of which NO YES / satisfactory manner?
+Has the Tenant been experiencing any other NO YES / satisfactory manner?
+Has the Tenant been experiencing any other problems in their current accommodation of which you are aware?
+NO YES / satisfactory manner?
+Has the Tenant been experiencing any other problems in their current accommodation of which you are aware?
+NO YES /

 Signature: Designation:

 Date:

-Address of Authority:
+Address of Authority: ·

 Telephone Number: